linuslagerhjelm/learning-every-language/README.md

 scripting tasks and implemnenting simple algorithms in that language.
 This repo is going to cointain my colection of these implementations.

+__Note:__ All the code in this repo is written on OSX and asumes a UNIX system to work.
+It may or may not work or other systems

 ###Why put it openly on github?
 It is my belief that people that also tries to learn new languages might possible find some of these examples useful as they will provide some example